yasy-github/custom-vscode-extensions/yaxi-ai-ext/README.md

-# yaxi-ai-ext README
+# AI Assistant powered by DeepSeek R1

-This extension is created for locally used.
+This custom VS Code extension is created for learning purposes, and use in a local environment only.

 In terminal, type this command to install